ang-zeyu/infisearch/docs/src/search_configuration.md

 - You need to attach additional event listeners to elements
 - You want to override or insert additional content sourced from custom fields / static content (e.g. a footer).

+If you only need to theme the dropdown or search popup, you can include your own css file to do so, or override the variables exposed by the default css bundle.

 ### Switching between fullscreen popup or dropdown UI versions

+The search UI provides 2 different interfaces, a dropdown and fullscreen / "popup" version.

+The dropdown version is used for desktop devices by default, which is attached to the element specified by `inputId`.
+For mobile devices, the fullscreen popup version is used instead.

+This section details the available options to customise this behaviour.

 ```ts
 interface SearchUiRenderOptions {